ivansafrin/Polycode/BUILD.txt

 ### Notes ###

-The Polycode CMake build will look for dependencies installed on the system and by the above dependency build step.
-The only exception to this is SDL for the Linux build, which you must manually install.
+The Polycode CMake build will look for dependencies installed as static libraries in the Release folder by the above dependency build step.
+It will not use system level versions of these libraries, even if you have them installed.
+The only exception to this is SDL for the Linux build, which you must manually install on the system level.

 If you want to build documentation, you must have Doxygen installed and in your run path.
 You can get Doxygen from http://www.doxygen.org